 For this type of descriptive essay, any object can be the topic.
-You can write about your couch if you believe you can portray the couch in a fascinating way and make the essay interesting.
+You can write about your couch if you believe you can fascinatingly portray the couch and make the essay interesting.
 Unfortunately, that would be a mean feat for many.
 If you are not confident about your ability to write a good descriptive essay on the everyday items before you, go for less orthodox choices.
 Choose descriptive essay topics that are simple, such as a painting, your favorite childhood toy, a tattoo, or a street.

-Once you’ve settled on the general topic, you need to think about what characteristics/aspects you want to include in the essay.
+Once you’ve settled on the general topic, you need to consider what characteristics/aspects you want to include in the essay.
 Brainstorm all the details about the subject, its surroundings, and the emotions it invokes.
 Not all of the ideas you come up with here will end up in the essay but include them anyway.
 You will filter out the unnecessary ones later as you continue to plan the essay and create an outline.

-3. Draft the Essay
+Step 3: Draft the Essay

 Writing Guidelines After Choosing Descriptive Essay Topics